 Tracking ETF holdings

 According to World Gold Council data, ETFs accounted for close to 9.2% of all the gold investment demand in 1Q15.
-Outflows from ETFs led to a ~28% fall in gold prices in 2013.
+Outflows from ETFs led to an ~28% fall in gold prices in 2013.
 That’s the equivalent of selling a combined 881 tons of gold.
 As a result, it’s important for investors to track any sustained or significant buying or selling activities by these ETFs.

-ETF holdings fall more
+ETF holdings decline more

 Implications for investors

 Since ETFs are large holders of physical gold and silver, any negative sentiment is felt across the market.
 As a result, when ETFs sell off it’s negative for precious metal prices and stocks like Sibanye Gold (SBGL), B2Gold (BTG), Hecla Mining (HL), and Silver Wheaton (SLW).
 It’s also negative for the VanEck Vectors Gold Miners ETF (GDX).
 Silver Wheaton accounts for 4.8% of GDX’s holdings.